And if you liked this post, be sure to check out these popular posts:

 Polish movie posters dwindled in production throughout the 1970s, and all but disappeared by the late 1980s.
 In 1989, film distribution was privatized, meaning that the once vibrant art form was dead.

 But even though it's dead, it's certainly not forgotten.
 The Poster Museum in Poland houses over 50,000 vintage posters that guests can still enjoy today.
-Visitors can take a colorful walk down memory lane and enjoy some of the wildest movie posters ever created in the country.
+Visitors can take a colorful walk down memory lane and experience some of the wildest movie posters ever created in the country.

 An All That’s Interesting writer since 2013, Erin Kelly focuses on historic places, natural wonders, environmental issues, and the world of science.
 Her work has also been featured in Smithsonian and she’s designed several published book covers in her career as a graphic artist.